Rhubarb Strawberry Crisp

 If you don’t have time or enough rhubarb to make pie or another dessert, this sauce is easy and quick.
 With just a little sugar, it is great on its own, over ice cream or to top yogurt.
 Adjust the recipe below according to the amount of rhubarb you have.
 This sauce is also good with other berries added.
 Strawberries are an example that get ripe at about the same time!

-2 Cups Chopped rhubarb or combination of rhubarb and strawberries.
+2 C Chopped rhubarb or combination of rhubarb and strawberries.

 - Wash the stalks and remove leaves and any discolored root ends.